Fishermen’s Trail Portugal: Hiking Along the Atlantic Coast

 Fishermen's Trail in Portugal - Hiking along the Atlantic Ocean - Healthy Travel

-Stage 2 – Porto Covo to Vila Nova de Milfontes – 20 km (8hrs)
+Stage 2 – Porto Covo to Vila Nova de Milfontes (20 km)

 Breakfast at MUTE Hostel - Porto Covo

-You soon walk on the beach in front of Ilha do Pessegueiro, a pretty little island with a fort on it.
-I saw it yesterday and was curious how close you would get.
-Not very close, but of course it appeals to the imagination to see such a fort on an inaccessible island.
+Early on, you walk along the beach in front of Ilha do Pessegueiro — a small island with a fort on it.
+I’d spotted it the day before and wondered how close you’d get.
+Not very close, as it turns out, but a fort on an unreachable island does spark the imagination.

 The beach near Ilha do Pessegueiro.